Theme of Loneliness, Isolation, & Alienation in Literature with Examples

 Candy looked for help from face to face.

-Of Mice and Men, Section 3
+Of Mice and Men, Narrator, Chapter 3

 Candy’s loneliness on the ranch becomes highly pronounced during his conflict with Carlson.
 The reason is that he is an old man afraid of being “disposed of.”
 The episode is an in-depth look into a society that doesn’t cherish human relationships, focusing only on a person’s practical utility.